Cumulocity-IoT/cumulocity-device-chart-widget/README.md

 This is an Angular 8 widget, which is designed to display the chart based on the device specific inventory data.

-To deliver the functional expected one need to set/select the following configuration parameters:
+To deliver the expected functionality one need to set/select the following configuration parameters:
  1. Group by(required),
  2. Value(Optional)
  3. Legend (select - Top/Left)